snyssen/infra-snyssen.be/README.md

 - Play some games with friends
 - Etc.

-The list of services used and how to deploy them can be found under [The stacks](#the-stacks)

-## Hardware

-Here is the hardware currently used by the machine that runs everything listed in here.
-Please note that this does not serve as a required or min specs list but is rather provided as additional information.

-- <u>CPU</u>: 8x Intel(R) Core(TM) i7-4790K CPU @ 4.00GHz
-- <u>RAM</u>: 4x 4GB Corsair(R) Vengeance Pro Series DDR3 memory
-- <u>Motherboard</u>: MSI(R) Z97S SLI Krait edition
-- <u>Cooling</u>: Stock Intel(R) cooling
-- <u>Case</u>: Antec(R) P101 Silent
-- <u>Storage</u>:
-  - <u>System drive</u>: Western Digital(R) Blue 3D NAND SATA SSD M.2 2280 - 500GB
-  - <u>Parity disk</u>: Seagate(R) Exos X14 - 12TB
-  - <u>Storage disks</u>:
-    - Seagate(R) IronWolf SATA3 5900RPM 64MB cache - 4TB
-    - 3x Seagate(R) IronWolf SATA3 5900RPM 64MB cache - 2TB

-Most of the hardware was actually scavenged from a previous gaming PC build.
-Recycling yay!

-## Requirements

-- A server with at least 1 system drive, 1 parity drive and 1 data drive.
-The server should be running Fedora server (it may work with other RedHat based distro but I haven't tested it. **Non RedHat based distro are not supported at the moment** as the playbooks depend on dnf)
-- A computer with ansible, VirtualBox and vagrant (for testing) installed, as well as npm (for installing doctoc)
-- The ability to connect from the client machine to the server using SSH with key-based authentication.
-You can learn how to manage SSH keys [here](https://wiki.snyssen.be/en/sys-admin/linux/ssh-keys).
-- Some free time and lots of coffee

 ## Getting started

 Clone the repos on the client machine (the one with Ansible installed) and cd into it: